 Several months later on February 4, 1841, a similar action was taken resulting in the formation of Iowa Lodge № 42 at Bloomington (later to become Muscatine).
 Dubuque Lodge № 62 was officially formed by the pioneer Masons in Dubuque on October 10, 1842, and on December 9, 1842, nine Masons met in Iowa City to organize the last of the four lodges, Iowa City Lodge № 63 which would form the Grand Lodge of Iowa, A.F. & A.M.

 A delegation was appointed to attend the next session of the Grand Lodge of Missouri with a petition to form the Grand Lodge of Iowa.
 The request was granted on January 2, 1844, and, just one week later, delegates from those first four lodges met in a room over Sanxer’s Iron Store in Iowa City and organized the Grand Lodge of Iowa, A.F. & A.M.

 The first four lodges were officially designated as Des Moines Lodge № 1, Iowa Lodge № 2, Dubuque Lodge № 3 and Iowa City Lodge № 4.
 Total membership of the Grand Lodge of Iowa A.F. & A.M. was 101.
 Oliver Cock was elected Grand Master and T.S.
 Parvin was elected Grand Secretary, a position he held until 1901.

-Today, the 149th Grand Master, Dennis E. “Toby” Williams, presides over 254 local Lodges and more than 15,500 Brothers.
+Today, Grand Master William W. Post presides over 254 local Lodges and more than 15,500 Brothers.
 Among its many distinguished and honored Brothers are the Honorable Charles E. Grassley, 33rd Degree, United States Senator and the Honorable Terry E. Branstad, Former Governor of Iowa and United States Ambassador to the Peoples Republic of China.